-preserve the QCA's NPV = 0 principle and minimise the likelihood of overestimating the cost of debt from a higher term to maturity106
+preserve the QCA's NPV = 0 principle and minimise the likelihood of overestimating the cost of debt from a higher term to maturity 82

-Counter to this, DBI and Urban Utilities stated the trailing average cost of debt should be estimated by reference to yields on 10-year debt, as providers of infrastructure services using long-lived assets typically issue long-term debt.107
+Counter to this, DBI and Urban Utilities stated the trailing average cost of debt should be estimated by reference to yields on 10-year debt, as providers of infrastructure services using long-lived assets typically issue long-term debt.83

 We do not consider that the NPV=0 principle is determinative of allowable revenues.
-If it is relevant at all, its only utility is to determine whether revenues recover efficient costs.
-In relation to access matters under part 5 of the QCA Act, we are required by s.
-168A(a) of the QCA Act to ensure expected revenues are at least enough to meet efficient costs but also to have regard to a range of other factors (for example, those set out in s.
-120), the proper consideration of which may, in any particular case, lead to a situation of NPV>0.
+First, it seems to run counter to the proper construction of the benchmark efficient firm operating in an effectively competitive market, as discussed in section 5.4.1.
+Moreover, if it is relevant at all, its only utility is to determine whether revenues recover efficient costs.
+In relation to access matters under part 5 of the QCA Act, we are required by s.168A(a) of the QCA Act to ensure expected revenues are at least enough to meet efficient costs but also to have regard to a range of other factors set out in s.
+120, the proper consideration of which may, in any particular case, lead to a situation of NPV>0.

 We consider calculating a 10-year cost of debt is consistent with the efficient debt financing practices of regulated infrastructure entities with long-lived assets.
 Issuing debt for longer terms, such as 10 years, can help manage refinancing risk.
-Calculating a 10-year cost of debt is also widely accepted and applied by Australian regulators, except for ERA in its energy decisions.
+Calculating a 10-year cost of debt is also widely accepted and applied by Australian regulators, except for the ERA in its energy decisions.